-On May 4, 2010, Enterprise Products Partners purchased two natural gas gathering and treating systems, the State Line system and the Fairplay system, from subsidiaries of M2 Midstream LLC ("Momentum") for approximately \$1.2 billion in cash.
+On May 4, 2010, we purchased two natural gas gathering and treating systems, the State Line system and the Fairplay system from subsidiaries of M2 Midstream LLC ("Momentum") for approximately \$1.2 billion in cash.
 These systems are located in northwest Louisiana and east Texas and gather natural gas produced from the Haynesville/Bossier Shales and the Cotton Valley and Taylor Sands formations.
-Enterprise Products Partners used a portion of the proceeds from its April 2010 underwritten equity offering, together with borrowings under EPO's Multi-Year Revolving Credit Facility, to pay for this acquisition.
+We used a portion of the proceeds from our April 2010 underwritten equity offering, together with borrowings under EPO's Multi-Year Revolving Credit Facility, to pay for this acquisition.